BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

 $ mv jq-linux64 jq
 $ sudo /usr/bin/install -m 0755 -o root -g root -t /usr/local/bin jq
 ```
+_What is JQ?_ The repository explains it best, saying "jq is like sed for JSON data - you can use it to slice and filter and map and transform structured data with the same ease that sed, awk, grep and friends let you play with text."

 ## Use JQ to Access a JSON Object Value by Key

 **Usage Example:** _Capture the hex from a signed raw transaction._